OpenST/ost-wallet-sdk-react-native/documentation/OstTransactionConfig.md

 * The second-level key `expiration_time` corresponds to expiry time of session.
 * The second-level key `spending_limit` corresponds to spending limit of session.

 Above configuration allows user to execute transction of spending limit `1000`.
-SDK throws error `INVALID_BUCKET` if user makes transaction above `1000`.
+SDK throws error, if user makes transaction above `1000`.